Inner Mammal Training Sample Quiz

-Free membership in the Inner Mammal Institute when you score 70%.
+Get a free membership in the Inner Mammal Institute when you score 80%.

-Be sure to click "Get Results" at the bottom of the quiz to submit your answers.
+Be sure to click “Get Results” at the bottom of the quiz.

-The fun feature of this quiz is the "hint" that appears if you choose a wrong answer.
-You can take the quiz as many times as you'd like, so enjoy the hints the first time through if you wish.
-To save your work for later completion, click "Get Results" at the bottom and then select "Save and Continue Later" below the Submit button.
-Don't forget to click "Get Results" at the bottom to submit your answers and get your Inner Mammal Institute Membership Certificate.
-Then move on to the Foundation Level Quizzes and then the Advanced Training.
-You can become a Certified Inner Mammal Trainer and earn 3 CEUs.
+The fun feature of this quiz is the “hint” that appears if you choose a wrong answer.
+You can take the quiz as many times as you’d like, so enjoy the hints the first time through if you wish.
+When you’re done, you must click “Get Results” to submit and get your free Inner Mammal Institute membership certificate.
+To save your work for later completion, click “Get Results” at the bottom and then select “Save and Continue Later” below.
+Then continue to the Foundation and Advanced Levels to become a Certified Inner Mammal Trainer.

 The feeling of happiness comes from: